slabsxyz/legacy-docs/docs/guides/Base_SDK/sdk_node_express.md

 ### **The Power of `@dippixyz/base`**

 One of the core strengths of this backend lies in its integration with the **`@dippixyz/base`** library.
-This SDK offers a comprehensive set of tools and functionalities that empower your backend to interact seamlessly with the Dippi platform.
+This SDK offers a comprehensive set of tools and functionalities that empower your backend to interact seamlessly with the Security Labs (sLabs) platform.
 By leveraging the capabilities of the **`@dippixyz/base`**, your backend gains access to a wealth of features that simplify application management, user authentication, wallet handling, and more.

-The **`@dippixyz/base`** library serves as the bridge between your backend and the Dippi ecosystem.
+The **`@dippixyz/base`** library serves as the bridge between your backend and the sLabs ecosystem.
 It encapsulates intricate processes, allowing you to focus on building an efficient and feature-rich backend without the need to handle intricate details manually.
 With the power of the SDK, your backend can execute actions smoothly and securely, offering a seamless experience to your users.

 ## Introduction